 The Federal Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, provides students the right to inspect their records.
 This includes letters of recommendation submitted in the application process.
 HUC-JIR carefully reviews all letters of reference.
 However, we find that letters written in confidence are most useful in assessing a candidate’s qualifications and promise.
 By using the Reference Letter Request Form, you are automatically waiving your right.
 Please contact firstname.lastname@example.org with any questions or concerns.

 Please request transcripts 60 days before the application deadline.
-Transcripts need to be received in order to schedule an interview.
+Transcripts need to be received in order for application to be deemed complete.

 Please provide us with one copy of an official transcript from all of the following: